 "Speak slowly and softly."

-A few people shared that they try first to calm their loved ones or redirect their focus, and if they remain agitated, then the caregiver readies themselves to just listen.
+A few people shared that they try first to calm their loved ones or redirect their focus.
+If the person remains agitated, the caregiver should simply be ready to listen.

-Sometimes the person with Alzheimer's may just need to vent verbally and unload, and it can help if the caregiver can be present and loving without being judgmental or correcting.
-If possible, offer as much kindness and reassurance as possible.
+Sometimes a person with Alzheimer's may just need to vent verbally.
+It helps if the caregiver can be present and loving without being judgmental.
+Whenever possible, offer kindness and reassurance to help reduce anxiety.

 "Listen and let them be heard.
 Sometimes it is a 'feeling' conversation, not a 'fact' conversation."